-The escape room consists of 12 different challenges and is built around the theme of a job interview or being a marketing expert.
+The escape rooms consists of 10-12 different challenges, built around a theme of a job interview or being a marketing expert.
 Each challenge is in sequence and needs to be solved first before the next challenge is released – students cannot skip ahead until they solve the puzzle first.

 Depending on the skills and experience of your cohort, this challenge will run 1 to 2 hours.
-Ideally it is for university-level marketing students – but check it out yourself to see if it is suitable for your classes.
+Ideally it is for senior high school or university-level marketing students – but check it out yourself to see if it is suitable for your classes.

 Consumer Behavior Topics Covered (Escape Room 1)